EMC

 Independent Director, Asia Renewable Energy (Cayman) Ltd.

-Chern Kai-Yuan
+Chern, Kai-Yuan

 Chief Secretary, Financial Supervisory Commission, F.S.C